 Q: Why did you choose the new location at Parking Structure 6?

 A: A central campus location makes sense for visitors to campus, providing easy access to popular sites like Ackerman Student Union and Pauley Pavilion, as well as to Westwood shops and restaurants.
 It’s also easy to locate for first-time visitors, near the main entrance to UCLA.

-Q: When will construction begin?
+Q: When did construction begin?
 When will the center open?

-A: Demolition of Parking Structure 6 and construction of the conference center is tentatively scheduled to begin in summer 2013, with completion expected in winter 2016.
+A: Construction of the conference center began in summer 2013, with completion expected in winter 2016.

 Q: How much will it cost?

 A: The preliminary project cost is estimated at $152 million.
 A generous $40 million donation from longtime UCLA supporters Meyer and Renee Luskin will be supplemented by approximately $112 million in financing, to be paid off by the center’s own operating revenues.
 Additionally, the project proposal includes a $6 million catering kitchen, covered by campus funds, that will serve other campus locations.

 Q: How can UCLA afford to build a conference and guest center when tuition is increasing and state support for public universities is dwindling?

 A: The project will not utilize any tuition revenues or state funding